kayadama/kayadama.github.io/README.md

 This site is a portfolio of some of my technical work.
 It is a work in progress, and will be updated slowly over time.

-I am currently a graduate student in applied economics at Boston College.
+I am currently a graduate student in Applied Economics at Boston College.
 I expect to graduate with a M.S. in December 2021.
 Broadly speaking, my interests are in using the abundance of tools for statistical inference in order to better understand the world through financial data.

 #### Big Data Econometrics